ghishadow/gnome-desktop-programming/md/bsearch.md

 __bsearch()__ is a generic binary search implementation that is part of libc and C89.
 It should be available everywhere GLib is.

-Let's implement it or GPtrArray.
+Let's implement it for GPtrArray.

 ```c
 #include <glib.h>